dflaten/dflaten.dev/src/lib/blog/posts/self-hosted-image-service.md

 Every day a cron job will be run to upload the new images/videos to S3 via the `rclone` utility.
 [This repo](https://github.com/dflaten/photo-video-backup) is where those scripts will live.

+### Setup
+I first downloaded the repo on my Ubuntu

 ### Problems Encountered
 1. At first couldn't get the iphone app to work correctly because I didn't put my local ip address in exactly as required.